yccmr/math4AI/optimization/convex_opt/README.md

 # Convex Opmitzation
-Concepts and algorithms (implemented in python) in convex optimization
+This directory consists of concepts and algorithms (implemented in python) in convex optimization:

 - Convex Sets
 - Convex Functions